deeprave/direnvrc/README.md

 # direnvrc

-Various direnv layouts for inclusion into ~/.divenvrc
+The `layouts` directory contains direnv layouts for python development for inclusion into your $HOME/.divenvrc

+- See [direnv.net](https://direnv.net) for information about the awesome `direnv` utility.